Salesforce sells you a sales funnel; your Coventry plant wins work on quotes and capacity

 The capability list that earns its budget

-What we build under crm in Coventry
+What we build under CRM in Coventry

 Exactly what you get

 A CRM whose central object is the RFQ, not the contact.
 It carries the OEM programme, the required certifications, and a quote builder that pulls real costing data so your commercial team sees margin before they commit.
 Nominations become multi-year accounts with call-off visibility, and your win/loss reporting compares quoted margin to realised margin.
-It works best wired to your ERP for costing and your inventory data for material prices, with BI dashboards on top for the commercial director.
+It works best wired to your ERP for costing and your inventory data for material prices, with BI (Business Intelligence) dashboards on top for the commercial director.

 How to choose a developer in Coventry